MSc in Psychology of Mental Health (Conversion)

 Find out about the skills and experience you will acquire.

 All you need to know for part-time study.

 Our academic and support team are experts in their fields.

 Read about our world-leading student resources.

-Applications for the MSc Psychology of Mental Health (Conversion) for 2021 are now closed.
-Applications will re-open in October for the 2022 intake.
+Applications for the MSc Psychology of Mental Health (Conversion) for September 2022 entry are now open.

 This programme will help develop the skills you need for a career in psychology.

 What to do next if you have been offered a place.

 Read what past students have said about moving to Edinburgh and studying on the programme